markneub/man-simple/README.md

-Webpack 2 Boilerplate
+Personal website for Mark Neuburger
 ===========

-> Webpack 2 Boilerplate with Babel, SASS, jQuery and lodash on board
+> Built with Webpack 2, ES6, and SCSS

 # Requirements
 You only need <b>node.js</b> pre-installed and you’re good to go.

-If you don’t want to work with jQuery or lodash, just remove it from the node packages and the webpack config.

 # Setup
 ```sh